 1. Understand (and Use) Long Tail Keywords

-When using Ubersuggest, it is important to remember that you aren’t necessarily looking for the highest-traffic keywords.
-You are looking for the words that your customers use to look for you.
+When using Ubersuggest, remember that you aren’t necessarily looking for the highest-traffic keywords.
+You are looking for the words your customers use to look for you.

-So, you will need to be on the lookout for something called “long-tail keywords.”
-These keywords are the longer, more specific keywords that, when added together, make up the majority of search-driven traffic.
+Be on the lookout for long-tail keywords that are longer, more specific keywords that make up the majority of search-driven traffic.